roadiz/AbstractBlogTheme/README.md

 ```
 - `getResponseTtl`: By default this method returns `5` (minutes).

+You can override other methods, just get a look at the `PostContainerControllerTrait` file…

 ## PostControllerTrait

 `PostControllerTrait` will implement your `indexAction` by handling all request data